vitringr/sandfall/guide/note.md

 I need static RNG, meaning that it's based on the grid, and it's not Cell state.

 Actually this sounds like some hash based on the grid coordinates.

-# Heat Transfer

-`total amount of heat in block` / 4

-Maybe transfer slowly, once every few frames.

-Add color to some elements based on heat.

-Create fire out of heated empty cells.